Pan-Seared Swordfish with Quick & Easy Olive Relish

 - You need to use an appropriate amount of oil, enough to coat the entirety of the bottom of the pan.
 You’ll know the oil is hot enough when it begins to shimmer.

 - Be patient!
 A proper sear takes time.
-The protein should move freely in the pan when shaken lightly.
+The seafood should move freely in the pan when shaken lightly.
 That’s when you know it’s ready to flip, when it releases easily, without any hesitation.

 - Browned bits at the bottom?
 That’s a pro, not a con!
 Stainless steel is the best choice for cooking when making a pan sauce!
 Plus, it will result in a clean pan afterwards.
 How to best make a pan sauce?
-Once the protein has fully cooked, deglaze the pan with white wine or lemon juice to help release the browned bits.
+Once the seafood has fully cooked, deglaze the pan with white wine or lemon juice to help release the browned bits.

 How To Serve